2021 Quick Start Grant Recipients

 Theory of Change

-USGBC-LA believes that when NOAH owners and property managers witness the operational performance, the total projected cost savings, and the other co-benefits of heat pumps, they will become comfortable with the technology and will move forward with larger, more holistic electrification retrofit projects that include heat pumps across their portfolios of properties.
+USGBC-LA believes that when NOAH owners and property managers witness the operational performance, total projected cost savings, and other co-benefits of heat pumps, they will become comfortable with the technology and move forward with larger, more holistic electrification retrofit projects that include heat pumps across their portfolios of properties.
 In addition, the learnings and data created through program execution will be assembled into a post-program toolkit for greening and electrifying low-income and affordable housing in the region.

 Housing Type: